harrietrc/loadimpact-docs/jekyll/_legacy/troubleshooting/most-common-problems.md

 ### Why don't I see XYZ metric?

-The default metrics are allowed viewable if they have been recorded during the test run.
+The default metrics are viewable if they have been recorded during the test run.
 For example, if the time it takes to finish your user scenario is longer than the length of your test, you will not see a VU Load Time.

 ***